adegard/markdown-cv/index.md

 - Company startup, installing two offices (Saronno & Como), with two direct sales people hired for Customer meetings and HR selections.
 The company were managing around 100 co-workers.
 The scope was the Human Resources research and selection of people for Healthcare services (Authorised HR agency).
 - This activity allowed me to experience in managing a B2C business, meanwhile focusing on financial management and Team Leadership.
-- Development of the HR platform for people registration and customer marketing (made in PHP).
+- Development of the HR platform for people registration and customer marketing (made in PHP+SQL).

 `2010-2011`
 __BOLTON MANITOBA S.p.A.__, Nova Milanese, Lombardia, Italia, <a href="https://www.boltongroup.net/">boltongroup.net</a>